The big picture around data center environmental impacts

 GHG Emissions Direct (Onsite Energy) Indirect (Grid Electricity) Indirect (Embodied) Networks, End Users

-The alignment of Scopes between Water Usage and GHG Emissions means the reporting entity avails (in principle) of similar tools in mitigating impacts.
-In the case of Scope 2, this might involve the selection of sites, discussions with utilities etc. while for Scope 3, discussions with upstream equipment suppliers etc. The importance of reporting indirect water usage has been emphasized in.18
+The alignment of Scopes between Water Usage and GHG Emissions reflects that the reporting entity avails (in principle) of similar tools in mitigating impacts.
+In the case of Scope 2, this might involve the selection of sites, discussions with utilities, while for Scope 3, this might involve discussions with upstream equipment suppliers etc. The importance of reporting indirect water usage has been emphasized in.18

 Inventory Boundaries and Granularity